How to Write the Wake Forest University Essays 2019-2020

 For the class of 2023, Wake Forest accepted just 29% of applicants.
 With median ACT scores of 29-33 and median SAT composite scores of 1210-1470, Wake Forest’s admissions process is competitive.
 But beyond test scores and grades, Wake Forest also emphasizes essays as a crucial component of any well rounded applicant.

 With this comprehensive guide, we will provide you with all the tools necessary to tackle the Wake Forest application essays.
+Want to know your chances at Wake Forest?
+Calculate your chances for free right now.

 Required Essay Prompts for Wake Forest